Tycro-Games/tycro-games.github.io/_projects/BlockC.md

 <iframe frameborder="0" src="https://itch.io/embed/2621651" width="552" height="167"><a href="https://tycro-dev.itch.io/raytracing-block-c">Block C Raytracing | The Wall Crawler by Tycro Games</a></iframe>

-## 📂 Source Code & Template

-The game is based on a template I received during the block, which you can find [here on GitHub](https://github.com/Tycro-Games/Raytracer-VoxPopuli).

 ## 📚 Project Articles (with code!)